Softly Constrained Denoisers for Diffusion Models Applied to Partial Differential Equations: Methods

 \section{Methods}

-Our goal is to propose a method that {\em (i)}~avoids the theoretical bias introduced by regularizers and approximate guidance methods, while {\em (ii)}~still improving the constraint compliance compared to a standard diffusion model.
-A key limitation of guidance and regularization methods is that they forfeit the theoretical guarantees provided by training a denoiser with \cref{eq:dsm} and directly using it for sampling through \cref{eq:prob_flo_ode}.
-One aspect not determined by the diffusion model's mathematics, however, is the neural architecture of the denoiser $D_\theta(\bm x_t, t)$.
-In principle, this can be parameterized freely.
-This flexibility motivates us to embed the constraint function $c(\bm x)$ directly into $D_\theta(\bm x_t, t)$, imparting an inductive bias towards constraint satisfaction while still allowing deviations when the constraint does not faithfully represent the training data.
-In this section, we present a principled way of constructing such denoiser parameterizations, building on connections to the guidance literature and \cref{eq:guidance_adjustment}. \looseness-2
+We introduce a denoiser parameterization that exploits PDE knowledge to improve sample quality without sacrificing the standard diffusion model distributional guarantees.
+The denoiser is decomposed into a base network $D^{\text{orig}}_\theta(\bm{x}_t, t)$ that learns from data, and a constraint-informed correction derived from the PDE, controlled by a learned factor $\gamma_\theta(\bm{x}_t, t)$ that modulates how much the model relies on the constraint at each noise level.
+The combined denoiser (\cref{fig:scd_architecture}) is trained with the standard DSM loss, preserving the optimum $\mathbb{E}[\bm{x}_0 | \bm{x}_t]$.
+This satisfies two goals simultaneously: {\em (i)}~the model exploits constraint knowledge to improve physical plausibility, even under partial misspecification, and {\em (ii)}~it retains the guarantee of converging to $p_{\text{data}}$.
+Rather than imposing the constraint externally through a regularizer or guidance adjustments, the denoiser \emph{learns} when and how much to use it.

-\paragraph{Class of Constraints} In this paper, we consider constraints that are possible to write in a form $\mathcal{R}(\vx)=0$, where $\mathcal{R}$ is some function.
-Thus, $c(\vx)=1$ for all $\vx$ in $\{\vx: \mathcal{R}(\vx)=0\}$ and $0$ elsewhere.
-This could, for instance, be a finite difference based residual formed from a PDE, or a circle in 2D, where $\mathcal{R}(\vx)=x_1^2 + x_2^2 - 1$.
-We further assume $\mathcal{R}$ to be continuously differentiable in the input $\vx$, such that we can calculate gradients $\nabla_{\vx}\mathcal{R}(\vx)$.
-We then define a \emph{relaxed constraint function} $l_c(\vx)=\exp(-\lVert \mathcal{R}(\cdot) \rVert)$ for some choice of norm $\lVert \cdot \rVert$, similar to the recipe prescribed by \citet{song_loss-guided_2023}, connecting our method with the guidance literature.
-Importantly, the norm and more broadly the design of $l_c(\vx)$ is a design choice for our method, and we could design it in any way that provides information about the constraint to the denoiser architecture.
+\paragraph{Class of constraints} We consider constraints that can be written as $\mathcal{R}(\vx)=0$, where $\mathcal{R}$ is a \emph{residual function}.
+Thus, $c(\vx)=1$ if $\vx \in \{\vx: \mathcal{R}(\vx)=0\}$ and $0$ otherwise.
+This constraint can be misspecified, but should be informative about the data distribution.
+We further take the standard assumption that $\mathcal{R}$ is continuously differentiable in the input $\vx$ \citep{huang2024diffusionpde,bastek_physics-informed_2025,yao2025guided}, so we can calculate gradients $\nabla_{\vx}\mathcal{R}(\vx)$.
+We then define a \emph{relaxed constraint function} $l_c(\vx)=\exp(-\lVert \mathcal{R}(\vx) \rVert)$ for some choice of norm $\lVert \cdot \rVert$, as prescribed by \citet{song_loss-guided_2023}.
+The norm and more broadly the design of $l_c(\vx)$ are design choices for our method, ideally designed to be maximally informative for the denoiser.